derui/oif/README.md

 This tool is small program as finder, such like fzf, peco.

 # TODO #
-- [ ] Do work default query
+- [ ] Be able to search with multi words.
-- [x] Suppress error when editor is empty

 # Install #